 SEO and multilingualism

-With strong editorial maintenance, i.e. constantly new articles with a focus on Search engine optimization (SEO), is suitable WordPress .
-Especially due to the easy to use backend, especially since the new Gutenberg Editor.
+With strong editorial maintenance, i.e. continuously new articles with a focus on search engine optimization (SEO), WordPress is suitable.
+Especially through the easy to use backend, especially since the new Gutenberg editor.

-Is the changeover to Gutenberggood working for your customers?
-What do you have to consider?
+Is the changeover to Gutenberg working well for your customers?
+What do you have to keep in mind?

-We did not have any existing websites on Gutenberg but in these cases allow the selection between Classic and Block Editor.
-The latter should be supported until the end of 2021.
-Since the old editor only supports text and images, it is basically upward compatible.
-The old text block can also be converted to blocks of Gutenberg convert.
+We had not yet converted any existing websites to Gutenberg , but in these cases allow the choice between Classic and Block Editor.
+The latter is to be supported until the end of 2021.
+Since the old editor only supports text and images, it is in principle upward compatible.
+The old text block can also be converted into blocks from Gutenberg using "Convert to blocks".

 Editing with Gutenberg

-Personally, I find the Gutenberg Editor, it converts list elements, hyperlinks and blocks during copy and paste from third-party applications - better than other editors.
-Drag&drop also works well.
-An essential difference is the consistency in handling own fields (Advanced Custom Fields).
-In the past, we used to place these controls below the content in the backend, but now we build flexible Gutenberg-Blocks.
+Personally I find the Gutenberg editor successful, when copy&paste from third party applications it converts list items, hyperlinks and blocks - better than other editors.
+Drag and drop also works well.
+One major difference is the consistency in handling custom fields (Advanced Custom Fields).
+We used to place these controls below the content in the backend, but now we build flexible-use Gutenberg blocks instead.

 Let's start with the typical reservations.
 TYPO3 is considered powerful, but expensive and cumbersome.
-Companies tell me time and again that even the smallest changes are developed manually by their agencies - at high cost.
-What's on there?
+Companies tell me again and again that even the smallest changes are developed manually by their agencies - with high costs.
+What's the point?

 The initial development of a website with the same technical requirements will not differ fundamentally between the systems.
-In the past, however, updates of old TYPO3 versions were very costly.
-Especially if you have worked with foreign extensions that are no longer being developed.
-In the past, this has been done in part shortsightedly, even here.
+In the past, however, updates of old TYPO3 versions were very time-consuming.
+Especially when working with third-party extensions that are no longer being developed.
+This was done in the past, also with us, partly short-sighted.